Alisa1989/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model is a representation of the webpage and it gives us the ability to manipulate it.

 2. What is an event?

+An event is any kind of user interaction that is happening on the webpage

 3. What is an event listener?

+An event listener is when an element awaits a specific event and, when it occurs, execute a callback.

 4. Why would we convert a NodeList into an Array?

+Because a doesn't have all the wonderful properties of arrays like .map and .filter

 5. What is a component?

+A component is a reusable piece of code that is used to simplify and make code more readable.

 ### Git Set up